redwrasse/convstacks/README.md

 # wavenetlike

 **Note: This library is a work in progress.
 To train the original Wavenet on the Speech Commands dataset, run this [script](https://github.com/redwrasse/convstacks/blob/main/convstacks/wavenet_example.py), or [this one](https://github.com/redwrasse/convstacks/blob/main/convstacks/wavenet_example_tpu.py) for TPUs.
-To access other library functionality currently work directly with source (examples below).**
+To access other library functionality currently work directly with source (see examples below).**

 ### Background
 A library for building wavenet-like models: generative auto-regressive models with large receptive fields.
 The canonical example is of course [Wavenet](https://arxiv.org/pdf/1609.03499.pdf) itself.